UPPMAX/programming_formalisms/docs/project_start/git_startup.md

         - **add**: Stage you files (collect what to be added to the git record — a kind of middle step)
         - **commit**: Snapshot of the project, gets a unique identifier (e.g. `c7f0e8bfc718be04525847fc7ac237f470add76e`).
     - Working on Github
-        - Since you can only add changes in on file at a time, there is no middle step ``git add``
+        - Since you can only add changes in one file at a time, there is no middle step ``git add``
         - ''Commit`` button
     - **cloning**: Copying the whole repository to your laptop - the first time.
 It is not necessary to download each file one by one.
         - `git clone` copies everything: all commits and all branches.